Halozzee/QuikSync/README.md

 Do not force close the window since it's done.
 It's making some hash storing job for you so you could use it fast!
 If you close it, it will have some issues that you have to solve.
 There's no guide yet, so write what you've got in issues.

+### Got some errors?
-###Got some errors? - feel free to post the log file to the issues page with some explanations if you will!
+Feel free to post the log file to the issues page with some explanations if you will!

 Contributing
 ========================